 Across the UK, thousands of students will have received their A-Level or GCSE results.
 We would like to congratulate everyone who took part in this year’s exams, both GCSE and A-Level!
-We have received literally hundreds of enquiries about the recent results from those over joyed at their results to those confused about the recent reforms (Read more about these here), to those not quite achieving the expected.
+We have received literally hundreds of enquiries about the recent results from those overjoyed at their results to those confused about the recent reforms (Read more about the GCSE reforms), to those not quite achieving the expected.
 So, 2017 Exam Results: What’s next?

 Now the fun or panic starts.
 If you didn’t get what you were hoping for, don’t worry, it’s not the end of the world.
 If ‘plan A’ is no longer an option, investigate the different options; you just need to come up with a ‘Plan B’ Here we talk to Stacey about Exam Results: What’s next?
 If you didn’t quite achieve your potential.

 “It can be a disappointment and it might end up altering your path”

 – Stacey Ryan, Centre Manager

 Here are a few of our frequently asked questions answered for you:

 I haven’t done as well as I expected in my exams.
 Is there anything I can do?